cube-soft/cube.pdf/Libraries/Ghostscript/Readme.md

 Cube.Pdf.Ghostscript is a wrapper library of the [Ghostscript](https://www.ghostscript.com/).
 The library is available for .NET Framework 3.5, 4.5 or more.
-The Cube.Pdf.Ghostscript library is available for NuGet, but you need to copy the gsdll32.dll to the executing directory manually.
+Note that the Cube.Pdf.Ghostscript library is available for NuGet, but you need to copy the gsdll32.dll to the executing directory manually.
 You can download the DLL from [www.ghostscript.com](https://www.ghostscript.com/) or our [GitHub releases](https://github.com/cube-soft/Cube.Pdf/releases).

 ## Usage